-West Campus: Phi Theta Kappa (Beta Theta Epsilon Chapter) • Native American Student Association (NASA) • M.A.D.
+Phi Theta Kappa (Beta Theta Epsilon Chapter) • Native American Student Association (NASA) • M.A.D.
 (Making a Difference) Scientist Club • Phi Beta Lambda • Veterinary Technology Student Association • Baptist Collegiate Ministries (BCM) • Professional Association of Childhood Educators (SGA) • Student Government Association • Student Veteran's and Active Military Organization (SVAMO) ACADEMIC SUPPORT SERVICES Communications Centers Students may find immediate help with reading, writing, and study skills by visiting the Communications Centers Individual tutoring and a wide range of materials in a friendly, personalized setting make the Centers a popular place with students.
 Open both day and evening hours, the Centers assist students with a particular class assignment or with an entire skill development program.
 Many students also enjoy the Centers' atmosphere for studying between classes.
 Computer Instructional Labs The Computer Instructional Labs are designed to provide many services to students.
 These services include computers to support courses where microcomputer technology is used, computer-aided instruction packages to supplement classroom work for certain courses, assistance for students with programming problems, instructional assistance for equipment and software usage, and a centralized workspace for students.
 The labs are staffed with personnel to assist in these areas.
 Computer Lab Each campus has a variety of computer labs, many of which are open for general use.
 Staff in the open labs provide free assistance to students in using computers and software.
 Dental Hygiene Clinic Dental hygiene care is provided by dental hygiene students under the supervision of licensed faculty.
 This service consists of cleaning, fluoride treatment, oral health education, x-rays and sealants.
 Fillings, extractions and prosthetic appliances are not available through the Clinic.
 Appointments can be made by calling (918) 595-7022.
 The Dental Hygiene Clinic is located in the Metro Philips Building, Room MP300.
 Developmental Programs for the Deaf and Hard of Hearing The Resource Center for the Deaf and Hard of Hearing's developmental courses are designed for students with a hearing loss to improve basic English, reading, math, study, sign language, computer science and personal development skills.
 The courses enable students with a hearing loss to achieve the skills necessary to proceed through the Developmental Studies Program and on through a planned college program.
-The specific courses offered through the Resource Center for the Deaf and Hard of Hearing are: CSCI CSCI ENGL ENGL INED INED 0802 0811 0813 0823 0612 0802 Orientation to College for the Deaf and Hard of Hearing Computer Concepts for the Deaf and Hard of Hearing Computer Exploration for the Deaf and Hard of Hearing Reading and Vocabulary Skills for the Deaf and Hard of Hearing Writing Skills for the Deaf and Hard of Hearing Conversational Sign Language for the Deaf and Hard of Hearing Sign Language for the Deaf and Hard of Hearing I Mathematics Skills for the Deaf and Hard of Hearing MATH 0803 0822 Mathematics Skills for the Deaf and Hard of Hearing Consumer Math for the Deaf and Hard of Hearing For more detailed information on each course, please refer to the course descriptions in the back of this catalog.
+The specific courses offered through the Resource Center for the Deaf and Hard of Hearing are: - CARS 0811 Orientation to College for the Deaf and Hard of Hearing - CSCI 0802 Computer Concepts for the Deaf and Hard of Hearing - CSCI 0811 Computer Exploration for the Deaf and Hard of Hearing - ENGL 0813 Reading and Vocabulary Skills for the Deaf and Hard of Hearing - ENGL 0823 Writing Skills for the Deaf and Hard of Hearing - INED 0612 Conversational Sign Language for the Deaf and Hard of Hearing - INED 0802 Sign Language for the Deaf and Hard of Hearing I - MATH 0803 Mathematics Skills for the Deaf and Hard of Hearing - MATH 0822 Consumer Math for the Deaf and Hard of Hearing For more detailed information on each course, please refer to the course descriptions in the back of this catalog.
 Each course is listed within its own discipline heading and course prefix number.
-For more information on the Resource Center for the Deaf and Hard of Hearing, please see the "Services for Students with Disabilities" listing in this catalog.
+For more information on the Resource Center for the Deaf and Hard of Hearing, please see the "Disability Resources" listing in this catalog.